 Miriam Ellner has been working in the field of Design and Verre Eglomise since 1987.
 She has studied in Europe, Pilchuck Glass in Washington, Urban Glass in New York and The Studio in Corning, New York.
 Her body of work, for such designers as Juan Pablo Molyneux, David Easton and Tony Ingrao, extends to projects worldwide.
 In the fine arts field, her glass paintings are on a commission basis.
 Miriam has been featured on the Martha Stewart Living TV show and as a designer in the Kips Bay Decorator Showhouse in NYC.
 Her work has been auctioned at Sothebys.

-Samuel Feinstein trained formally at the North Bennet Street School Bookbinding program where he studied under Jeff Altepeter and Martha Kearsley.
-Since graduating in 2012 he has been in private practice creating fine bindings, luxury clamshell boxes, new bindings in period style, and gold finishing for other binders.
-His work can be seen on his website or in more detail on his blog: www.SamuelFeinstein.
+Samuel Feinstein trained formally at the North Bennet Street School program under Jeff Altepeter and Martha Kearsley.
+Since graduating in 2012 he has been in private practice specializing in fine bindings, luxury clamshell boxes, new bindings in period style, and gold finishing for other binders.
+His work can be seen on his website: www.SamuelFeinsteinBookbinding.com

 Leah Beth Fishman